The Big Picture On DSCR Loan Pros and Cons:

 Who should use DSCR loans?

-Landlords and rental property investors are an ideal fit for DSCR loan programs.
-In particular, those looking to buy more than one or two investment properties — those who want to scale their real estate portfolios — make great borrowers for DSCR loans.
+Landlords and rental property investors are ideal candidates for DSCR loan programs.
+Those looking to buy more than one or two investment properties—those who want to scale their real estate portfolios—make great borrowers for DSCR loans.

 Is it hard to borrow a DSCR loan?